borracciaBlu/aws-upload-zsh/README.md

 2 - enable the plugin

 ## Copy the aws-upload plugin to the oh-my-zsh plugins folder
-Start copying the repo as oh-myzsh-plugin.
+Start copying the repo as oh-my-zsh plugin.

     git clone https://github.com/borracciaBlu/aws-upload-zsh.git ~/.oh-my-zsh/plugins/aws-upload/